tehaiks/vue-jump-start/README.md

 OR
 `yarn install`

-Than init webpack in watchmode, to start live reaload server:
+Than init webpack in watchmode, to start live reload server:

 `webpack --watch`

+Source files are located in `src` directory.